Transport properties in a model of confined granular mixtures at moderate densities: Discussion

 This previous work\cite{LCK83} was then extended to \textit{granular} mixtures, namely a mixture of hard spheres with inelastic collisions.\cite{GDH07,GHD07} It is important to note that modifying the collisions to account for inelasticity yields significant differences from molecular (elastic) mixtures, but the formal structure of the modified Chapman-Enskog expansion remains the same.
 As for elastic collisions,\cite{CC70,FK72} several approximations (based on the truncation of a series of Sonine polynomials) are required for practical evaluations.

-The objective of the present study is to extend the results derived in Refs.\ \onlinecite{GDH07,GHD07} to \textit{confined} quasi-two-dimensional granular mixtures.
-In this geometry, the system is confined in a box in which the $z$-direction is slightly larger than one particle diameter.
+\vicente{ The objective of the present study is to extend the results derived in Refs.\ \onlinecite{GDH07,GHD07} for moderately dense granular mixtures in the context of the conventional IHS model to the $\Delta$-model.\cite{BRS13} The $\Delta$-model is a coarse-grained collisional model that attempts to incorporate collisional energy injection into the dynamics of granular particles in a minimal way, particularly in situations that mimic vertically vibrated and confined systems.
+As illustrated in Fig.\ \ref{fig0}, in this geometry} the system is confined in a box in which the $z$-direction is slight larger than one particle diameter.
 The box is vertically vibrated, causing the particles to gain energy through collisions with the walls.
 This energy gained is then transferred to the horizontal degrees of freedom of grains when collisions between particles take place.

-However, due to the technical difficulties associated with describing this type of system using kinetic theory, a coarse-grained model is typically employed.
-In this collisional model (referred to as the $\Delta$-model)\cite{BRS13}, particles move only in two dimensions.
-When particles collide, part of the gained energy (due to their collisions with the vibrating walls) is released into their horizontal degrees of freedom.
+\vicente{Due to the technical difficulties associated with describing this type of system using kinetic theory, the $\Delta$-model is usually considered as the starting point to determine the dynamic properties of the system.
+In the $\Delta$-model}, when particles collide, part of the gained energy (due to their collisions with the vibrating walls) is released into their horizontal degrees of freedom.
 The model accounts for this effect by introducing positive factors, denoted by $\Delta_{ij}$, which are added to the relative motion of colliding spheres.
 The quantities $\Delta_{ij}$ can be related to the intensity of vertical vibrations in experiments.\cite{MGB19a}

 In the context of the $\Delta$-model for granular mixtures, two different works\cite{GBS18,GGBS24} have recently analyzed transport.
 However, both studies considered some special limiting situations.
 One study\cite{GBS18} used the first-order Chapman--Enskog solution to determine the Navier--Stokes transport coefficients of a \textit{dilute} binary mixture, and the other\cite{GGBS24} considered binary mixtures at moderate densities in the tracer limit (namely, when the concentration of one of the species is negligible).
 The goal now is to develop a kinetic theory that is valid for moderate densities and arbitrary values of the concentration of each species.